 Actuaries’ work varies by practice area and by role.
 "In-house" actuaries focus on a single company and its customers.
 They may commute to the same office daily.
 Consulting actuaries may work across several industries.
 Extensive travel may be a requisite part of their job.

 Variety comes at an individual level, too.
 From hour to hour and day to day, actuaries use a diverse array of skills.
 Take a glimpse into several actuaries daily work and lives.
 Ask these same actuaries if they enjoy their work, and they will answer in unison: “Yes!”
-The actuarial profession consistently ranks high on lists of
+The actuarial profession consistently ranks high on lists of desirable jobs.

 Senior Consulting Actuary, Consulting Firm, Chicago, IL